 June is a hot month, especially for the cicada.
-It's their prime mating season, and their strange rattling "songs" are a familiar accompaniment in June.
-Cicada's are symbolic of balance, partnerships and love - it has to do with their mating songs in the summer.
-As heat-lovers, cicada's are solar-affiliated insects, and thus resonate during the mid-summer month of June.
+It’s their prime mating season, and their strange rattling “songs” are a familiar accompaniment in June.
+Cicadae are symbolic of balance, partnerships and love – it has to do with their mating songs in the summer.
+As heat-lovers, cicada’s are solar-affiliated insects, and thus resonate during the mid-summer month of June.
 Find out more about the symbolic cicada meanings here.

 A sacred symbol to the Greek god Zeus (who is featured and honored in the month of June), the eagle is a bird that represents power.
 The eagle is often associated with the Native American thunderbird that is celebrated in feasts and dances during the month of June.
-In myth, the eagle is a solar bird, and as the sun is a main element for the month of June, it's logical the eagle would be significant and strong this time of year too.
+In myth, the eagle is a solar bird, and as the sun is the main element for the month of June, it’s logical the eagle would be significant and strong this time of year too.
 Find out more about the symbolic eagle meanings here.